IslombekHasan/GDG-2022-A11Y/CODELAB.md

 ## Step 8.
 Provide control labels with WAI-ARIA

-You modified your Angular app's semantic HTML and Material components, but some components require specific attributes to be navigated fully by screen readers.
+We modified our Angular app's semantic HTML and Material components, but some components require specific attributes to be navigated fully by screen readers.

 The [Web Accessibility Initiative's Accessible Rich Internet Applications](https://www.w3.org/TR/wai-aria/) specification (WAI-ARIA or ARIA) helps bridge issues that can't be managed with native HTML.
 It lets you specify attributes that modify the way an element is translated into the accessibility tree.